 Optical Window - Your skin blocks most light frequencies including ultraviolet, blue, green, and infrared.
 These light wavelengths are merely absorbed in the outer layers of skin.
 Only certain wavelengths of red light pass through the skin and into the joints and tissue.
 This is called the optical window and covers the light frequency range of 600nm-1000nm.
 Within this range there are specific light frequencies that have the greatest absorption within human cells and that is why Triumph uses both 660nm and 850nm LEDs.
 These belong to the therapeutic optical window.
 These wavelengths are able to significantly penetrate through the skin and into the tissue to cause healing.

-Photobiomodulation - A form of light therapy that utilizes non-ionizing light sources, including lasers, light-emitting diodes, and/or broadband light, in the visible (400–700 nm) and near-infrared (700–1100 nm) electromagnetic spectrum.
+Photobiomodulation - A form of light therapy that utilizes LED’s (light emitting diodes) in the visible (400–700 nm) and near-infrared (700–1100 nm) electromagnetic spectrum.